Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 5.3 Clients and Other Parties

-We may share selected personal information about you with clients, adverse parties, courts, regulators, legal counsel, experts, consultants, law enforcement personnel, and other persons or entities to the extent reasonably necessary or appropriate in the context of providing legal representation or other legal services for our clients.
+We may share selected Personal Information about you with clients, adverse parties, courts, regulators, legal counsel, experts, consultants, law enforcement personnel, and other persons or entities to the extent reasonably necessary or appropriate in the context of providing legal representation or other legal services for our clients.

 5.4 Corporate Change

-We reserve the right to disclose and transfer personal information about you in connection with a Firm merger, consolidation, restructuring, financing, sale of substantially all assets, or other organizational change.
+We reserve the right to disclose and transfer Personal Information about you in connection with a Firm merger, consolidation, restructuring, financing, sale of substantially all assets, or other organizational change.

 5.5 Legal Requirements and Law Enforcement

-We may disclose personal information about you when we believe in good faith that the law requires it; at the request of governmental authorities conducting an audit or investigation; pursuant to a court order, subpoena, or discovery request in litigation; to verify or enforce compliance with our agreements or policies and applicable laws, rules, and regulations; or whenever we believe disclosure is necessary to limit our legal liability or to protect or enforce the rights, interests, or safety of the Firm Website, its users, or other third parties.
+We may disclose Personal Information about you when we believe in good faith that the law requires it; at the request of governmental authorities conducting an audit or investigation; pursuant to a court order, subpoena, or discovery request in litigation; to verify or enforce compliance with our agreements or policies and applicable laws, rules, and regulations; or whenever we believe disclosure is necessary to limit our legal liability or to protect or enforce the rights, interests, or safety of the Firm Website, its users, or other third parties.
 We also reserve the right to report to law enforcement agencies any activities that we, in good faith, believe to be unlawful.

 5.6 Consent

-We may also share personal information about you in accordance with any express consent you or your authorized agent give us which is specific to the purposes of the processing which you will be informed about at the time we request such consent.
+We may also share Personal Information about you in accordance with any express consent you or your authorized agent give us which is specific to the purposes of the Processing which you will be informed about at the time we request such consent.
 You do not have to give such consent.
-If you do give consent, you may withdraw it at any time by contacting us (see “How to Contact Us” section below), however please be aware that such withdrawal will not affect the lawfulness of personal information collected and processed prior to the date of your withdrawal of consent.
+If you do give consent, you may withdraw it at any time by contacting us (see “How to Contact Us” section below), however please be aware that such withdrawal will not affect the lawfulness of Personal Information collected and processed prior to the date of your withdrawal of consent.

 Personal data may be freely transferred by the Firm between the EEA and the UK in accordance with the European Commission’s implementing decision of 28.6.21 on the adequate protection of personal data by the United Kingdom.

-All personal information retained by the Firm will be deleted when such personal information are no longer necessary for the purposes for which it was processed, unless applicable law requires a longer retention period.
-As set out in the Firm’s “Closing Matters and Client Document Retention” policy, the standard Retention Period for all client/matter documents that contain personal information is five (5) years from the date the client/matter is closed, or six (6) years in the case of files in the London office, except for documents to be retained for a shorter or longer period of time as determined by the client’s guidelines or other agreement with the Firm or a member of the General Counsel’s Office.
+Client-Sourced and Other Party Data.
+As set out in the Firm’s “Closing Matters and Client Document Retention” policy, the standard Retention Period for all client/matter documents that contain Personal Information is five (5) years from the date the client/matter is closed, or six (6) years in the case of files in the London office, except for documents to be retained for a shorter or longer period of time as determined by the client’s guidelines or other agreement with the Firm or a member of the General Counsel’s Office.

-If any of the personal information that you have provided to us changes, for example if you change your email address or if you wish to cancel any request you have made of us, or if you become aware we have any inaccurate personal information about you, please contact us as specified in the “How to Contact Us” section below.
-We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal information that you provide to us.
+If any of the Personal Information that you have provided to us changes, for example if you change your email address or if you wish to cancel any request you have made of us, or if you become aware we have any inaccurate Personal Information about you, please contact us as specified in the “How to Contact Us” section below.
+We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete Personal Information that you provide to us.

-We have implemented appropriate technical and organizational measures (i) to provide a level of security appropriate to the risks that are presented by the Firm’s processing of personal information, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal information transmitted, stored or otherwise processed, and (ii) to protect the ongoing confidentiality, integrity, availability and resilience of processing systems and services for the personal information.’
+We have implemented appropriate technical and organizational measures (i) to provide a level of security appropriate to the risks that are presented by the Firm’s Processing of Personal Information, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Information transmitted, stored or otherwise processed, and (ii) to protect the ongoing confidentiality, integrity, availability and resilience of processing systems and services for the personal information.’

 It is the policy of the Firm to protect the confidentiality of Social Security numbers (or equivalent unique government identification numbers in other jurisdictions) in its possession from misuse and improper disclosure by maintaining and enforcing policies and physical and electronic safeguards against misuse and improper disclosure.
 Unlawful disclosure of Social Security numbers is prohibited, and access to them is limited to Firm personnel who need access to such information in order to perform their job functions at the Firm.

-For any questions about the Global Privacy Policy, to exercise any of your rights listed above or under the particular Appendix, or for any questions or complaints regarding the manner in which we handle or protect personal information, we can be contacted as follows:
+For any questions about the Global Privacy Policy, to exercise any of your rights listed above or under the particular Appendix, or for any questions or complaints regarding the manner in which we handle or protect Personal Information, we can be contacted as follows:

 By e-mail: Privacy@lockelord.com